m3redithw/Zestimates-Clustering-Project/README.md

 - Use **zillow** database in the mySQL server

-- Read data dictionary and extract meaningful columns
+- Read data dictionary and extract meaningful columns from table in the **zillow** database

 - Write query to join useful tables to gather all data about the houses in the region:  <u>properties_2017, predictions_2017, propertylandusetype </u>
      ```sh
     SELECT
-    CONCAT(SUBSTRING(longitude, 1, 4),
-                    ',',
-                    SUBSTRING(longitude, 5, 10)) as longitude,
-	CONCAT(SUBSTRING(latitude, 1, 2),
-                    ',',
-                    SUBSTRING(latitude, 3, 10)) as latitude,
-    bedroomcnt AS bedrooms,
-    bathroomcnt AS bathrooms,
-    calculatedfinishedsquarefeet AS square_feet,
-    lotsizesquarefeet AS lot_size,
-    poolcnt AS has_pool,
-    CONCAT ('0',fips) AS fips_code,
-    (2017 - yearbuilt) AS age,
-    taxvaluedollarcnt AS assessed_value,
-    taxamount AS tax_amount
+	    prop.*,
+	    pred.logerror,
+	    pred.transactiondate,
+	    air.airconditioningdesc,
+	    arch.architecturalstyledesc,
+	    build.buildingclassdesc,
+	    heat.heatingorsystemdesc,
+	    landuse.propertylandusedesc,
+	    story.storydesc,
+	    construct.typeconstructiondesc
     FROM
-        properties_2017 AS p
+    properties_2017 prop
-            JOIN
+        INNER JOIN
+	    (SELECT
+		parcelid, logerror, MAX(transactiondate) AS transactiondate
+	    FROM
+		predictions_2017
-        predictions_2017 AS pred USING (parcelid)
+	    GROUP BY parcelid ,  logerror) pred USING (parcelid)
+		LEFT JOIN
+	    airconditioningtype air USING (airconditioningtypeid)
+		LEFT JOIN
+	    architecturalstyletype arch USING (architecturalstyletypeid)
+		LEFT JOIN
+	    buildingclasstype build USING (buildingclasstypeid)
+		LEFT JOIN
+	    heatingorsystemtype heat USING (heatingorsystemtypeid)
-            JOIN
+		LEFT JOIN
-        propertylandusetype AS ptype USING (propertylandusetypeid)
+	    propertylandusetype landuse USING (propertylandusetypeid)
+		LEFT JOIN
+	    storytype story USING (storytypeid)
+		LEFT JOIN
+	    typeconstructiontype construct USING (typeconstructiontypeid)
     WHERE
-        ptype.propertylandusedesc LIKE '%%Single%%'
-            AND pred.transactiondate LIKE '2017%%';
+	    prop.propertylandusetypeid = 261 AND
+	    prop.latitude IS NOT NULL
+	    AND prop.longitude IS NOT NULL
+	    AND transactiondate <= '2017-12-31';
      ```
 </details>